xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/create_img.rst

 Before creating an image on xCAT, the distro media should be prepared ahead.
 That can be ISOs or DVDs.

-XCAT use 'copycds' command to create an image which will be available to install nodes. "copycds" will copy all contents of Distribution DVDs/ISOs or Service Pack DVDs/ISOs to a destination directory, and create several relevant osimage definitions by default.
+XCAT use 'copycds' command to create an image which will be available to install nodes. ``copycds`` will copy all contents of Distribution DVDs/ISOs or Service Pack DVDs/ISOs to a destination directory, and create several relevant osimage definitions by default.

 If using an ISO, copy it to (or NFS mount it on) the management node, and then run: ::